 Patients4 may be admitted to hospitals and registered establishments either as informal patients5 or compulsorily6.
 Patients who do not require care and treatment in hospital but who do require other forms of care under compulsory powers, either in the interests of their own welfare or for the protection of other persons, may be placed under the guardianship of the local social services authority or any other person willing to act as guardian7.
-Patients compulsorily admitted to hospital or received into guardianship may apply or be referred to
+Patients compulsorily admitted to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.